Formation of abiogenic hydrocarbons in supercritical fluids under Earth's upper mantle conditions: Discussion

-Our results reveal another possible route of abiogenic synthesis of higher hydrocarbon-related species in geofluids in Earth's upper mantle.
-In fact, mantle-derived hydrocarbons have been found in hydrothermal fields \cite{Lang2012Microbial, McDermott2015Pathways}, providing evidence that hydrocarbons indeed form at the extreme conditions of the mantle.
-We show that carbon in the form of CO can polymerize in regions of the mantle where water is abundant, such as in subduction zones.
-Subduction zones are important regions in the deep carbon cycle, as downgoing tectonic plates carry vast amounts of carbon from Earth's surface to its interior, and the amount of carbon that is released from the plate in the crust and upper mantle to a large extent determines the carbon budget at Earth's surface \cite{Kelemen2015Reevaluating, Plank2019Subducting}.
-Organic products may play a role in the deep carbon cycle, as carbon-containing fluids are transported from depth to Earth's crust \cite{Huang2017Immiscible}.
-More importantly, abiotically synthesized hydrocarbons as suggested by our study may also have the chance to migrate to the shallower regions of the Earth though deep faults or plate boundaries in some weak subduction zones \cite{Kolesnikov2009Methane}, contributing to oil and gas reservoirs \cite{Mukhina2017Lower}.
+Our findings reveal a new pathway for the abiotic synthesis of higher hydrocarbons in upper mantle geofluids.
+We showed that carbon in the form of CO can polymerize in water-rich regions of the mantle, such as subduction zones.
+These zones are critical to the deep carbon cycle, as downgoing tectonic plates deliver vast amounts of carbon from Earth's surface to its interior \cite{Kelemen2015Reevaluating, Plank2019Subducting}.
+The transport of hydrocarbons in subduction zones may greatly affect the geological environment in deep Earth \cite{Sverjensky2014Important,giuntoli2024methane, dobe2025tracking}.
+Furthermore, the subsequent rise of hydrocarbons can significantly influence the carbon budget near Earth's surface.
+Thus, the abiotic formation of hydrocarbons we found represents a potentially important component of the deep carbon cycle.